Swellies Surf Guide Part 2- The Flood

 6. Mini Wave

-On neaps the whole affair is gentle, but surfable – though at times you wonder if it can really be bothered.
-It’s ok for a bimbly surf on a sunny day.
+On neaps the whole affair is gentle, but just about surfable – though at times you wonder if it can really be bothered.
+It’s ok for a bimbly surf on a sunny day if you are nearby.
 On springs things become faster and a little more demanding, and now the dump can make things a little wet.
-It’s never a big, steady surf, though it’s worth a go for the practice.
+It’s never a big, steady surf, though it’s worth a go just for the practice.

-It also makes a good aim point/mini-sanctuary for crosses between GG and Cribbin.
+It does make a good aim point/mini-sanctuary for crosses between GG and Cribbin.

 Height: 1ft-ish